 Technical Theatre class will introduce the first year technician to the areas of stagecraft and theatrical production.
-You will climb ladders, lift things, build (no power tools), paint, work online, research, work with makeup, and handle very expensive equipment in this class.
+You will climb ladders, build (with proper power tool training), paint, work online, research, work with makeup, move set pieces and handle very expensive equipment in this class.
 The theatre elements to which you will be introduced will include, but are not limited to:

 |Stage elements||Stage properties (props)||Crews/Assignments|